 To date, she receives more visitors than any other individual in the catacombs.

 In this 2009 Italian documentary, Rosalia's body was sent through a CT scan.
 The scientists were shocked to find all of her internal organs perfectly intact!
 Her brain had shrunk to almost half it's original size

-In 1999, archaeologists discovered the remains of La Doncella and the two other children, the latest of several unbelievable sacrifice finds in the Andes.
+In 1999, archaeologists discovered the remains of La Doncella and the two other children, the latest of several unbelievable sacrificial finds in the Andes Mountains.
 The eldest of the three children, La Doncella, was a Sun Virgin, a child chosen at an early age to be raised as a sacrifice for the Sun God.
 She would live her life as a royal until the day of sacrifice comes.
-Most remarkable about the mummy was the condition of her hair which was elaborately braided.
+Her elaborately braided hair simply astonished her discoverers.
 Scientists even found a few grey hairs, suggesting deep emotional toll the knowledge of her ultimate fate had on her.

 The Wet Mummy

-Imagine the average construction worker, digging a foundation for a new road with a backhoe and you instead uncover a national treasure.
+Imagine the average construction worker, digging a foundation for a new road with a backhoe and uncovering a national treasure in the process.
 That's exactly what happened in China in March 2012.
-Submerged for 600 years in a water logged coffin, a remarkably preserved Ming Dynasty mummy was discovered not in some rural village or a long lost mountainside crypt but in the center of town during a construction project!
+Submerged for 600 years in a water logged coffin, a remarkably preserved Ming Dynasty mummy was discovered in the center of a modern metropolis during a construction project!